 To be educated, a person doesn't have to know much or be informed, but he or she does have to have been exposed vulnerably to the transformative events of an engaged human life. -Thomas More

 - You will be eligible for a merit-based scholarship.

-Students who are accepted into the Honors Program are eligible to receive a Thomas More Honors Scholarship.
+Students who are accepted into the Honors Program are eligible for a generous merit scholarship.
 Please visit the financial assistance website for more information.

 Starting with the Class of 2015, we will develop mentoring relationships between our Honors students and SHU alumni or members of the local community who share their career interests.
 In addition to sharing their career experiences with Honors students, mentors will advise them on preparation for post-graduation employment or education, and provide tips on balancing the professional life with personal responsibilities.

 - You will have a special opportunity to study abroad.